See the following for more information:

 The list of book info or metadata that can be updated using this mechanism includes

-Following is a sample Java code snippet demonstrating use of the book info update API:
+Following is a sample Kotlin code snippet demonstrating use of the book info update API:

 .scheme("content")